zamalali/langchain-code/README.md

 This is a draft work branch.
 It is used for experimental features and code that is not yet ready for production.
 It is not guaranteed to be functional.

 **Note:** This branch is a dumping ground for ideas and work-in-progress code.
 It is not guaranteed to be stable or even functional.
 For stable, working code, please refer to the `dev` and `main` branches.
+The `draft-work` branch is meant for rough work only.